Craigels07/Scrabble-trainer/README.md

 - cd 'your_file_path'\scrabble -trainer

 ### Running the Program
-Open a command terminal and ensure the directory is in your scrabble_trainer folder, if not in your terminal run the following line:
+Open a command terminal and ensure the directory is in your scrabble-trainer folder, read the Note above to change directories.
 Then to execute the program:
 - python scrabble_trainer.py